kcl-lang/kcl-lang.io/docs/community/intro/support.md

 - Submit an issue on Github
 - Communicate in the Github discussion group
-- Get the latest status through official website, Github, Twitter, Slack, Wechat and other accounts
+- Get the latest status through official website, Github, Twitter, Slack, Wechat and other accounts.
+See the [community](https://github.com/KusionStack/community) for ways to join us.

 ## New Features